NCERT Exemplar Class 11 Biology Solutions Chapter 21 Neural Control and Coordination

 Answer:

-The answer is the option (c) Limbic system
+The answer is option (c) Limbic system

-Explanation: The limbic system along with the hypothalamus is associated with emotions.
+Explanation: The limbic system, along with the hypothalamus, is associated with emotions.

 Question:7